jettdembin/beatMaker/README.md

 It demonstrates the use of object oriented programming through the use of classes.

-The user may change the sound of each, mute, and change the tempo.
+The user may change the sound, mute, and the tempo of each respective instrument.

 This application is not intended for mobile use at this time.